Kaunas: Parks, leisure, and cemeteries

 The city of Kaunas has a number of parks and public open spaces.
 It devotes 7.3% of its total land acreage to parkland. Ąžuolynas (literally, "Oak Grove") park is a main public park in the heart of Kaunas.
 It covers about 63 hectares and is the largest urban stand of mature oaks in Europe.
 To protect the unique lower landscape of Kaunas Reservoir, its natural ecosystem, and cultural heritage Kaunas Reservoir Regional Park was established in the eastern edge of Kaunas in 1992.

 By the initiative of a prominent Lithuanian zoologist Tadas Ivanauskas and biologist Constantin von Regel the Botanical Garden was founded in 1923.
 It serves not only as a recreational area for public, but also serves as a showcase for local plant life, and houses various research facilities.
 In addition, Kaunas is home to Kaunas Zoo, the only state-operated zoo in all of Lithuania.

 Lithuania's premiere last resting place formally designated for graves of people influential in national history, politics, and arts is Petrašiūnai Cemetery in Kaunas.
 It is also the burial site of some signatories of the 1918 Act of Independence.
 There are four old Jewish cemeteries within city limits.
+Furthermore, since 1959 there is the Ramybė Park which is a public park located in the territory of the Kaunas City Old Cemetery, which was established in 1847.

-On 23 September 2018, Pope Francis visited Kaunas' Santakos Park as part of a tour of the Baltic states.
+On 23 September 2018, Pope Francis visited Santakos Park in Kaunas as part of a tour of the Baltic states.